Kong/docs.konghq.com/app/gateway/2.7.x/configure/auth/kong-manager/oidc-mapping.md

 The `authenticated_groups_claim` value specifies which IdP claim should be used to assign {{site.base_gateway}} roles to the specified {{site.base_gateway}} admin.

-- The group claim name depends on your IdP -- for example, Okta configures claims for `groups`, and other IdPs might configure them as `roles`.
+This value depends on your IdP -- for example, Okta configures claims for `groups`, and another IdP might configure them as `roles`.

-- The group claim value need to follow the format `<workspace_name>:<role_name>` for dynamic role assigning.
+In the Idp, the group claim value must follow the format `<workspace_name>:<role_name>`.

-For example, if we set `"authenticated_groups_claim": ["groups"]` and `groups:["default:super-admin"]` is returned on admins' id tokens, these admins gets `super-admin` role in `default` workspace.
+For example, if `"authenticated_groups_claim": ["groups"]` is specified, and in the IdP `groups:["default:super-admin"]` is specified, the administrators specified in `admin_claim` are assigned to the super-admin role in the default {{site.base_gateway}} workspace.

+If the mapping does not work as expected, decode the JWT that's created by your IdP, and make sure that the admin ID token includes the key:value pair `groups:["default:super-admin"]` for the case of this example, or the appropriate claim name and claim value as set in your IdP.

 {% navtabs %}
 {% navtab Kubernetes with Helm %}